puppetlabs/puppet-docs/source/puppet/5.3/ssl_autosign.markdown

 ## Disabling autosigning

-By default, the CA Puppet master's `autosign` setting defaults to `$confdir/autosign.conf`.
+By default, the `autosign` setting in the `[master]` section of the CA Puppet master's `puppet.conf` file is set to `$confdir/autosign.conf`, which means the basic autosigning functionality is enabled upon installation.
+However, depending on your installation method, there might not be a whitelist at that location once the Puppet master is running.

+-   In open source Puppet, `autosign.conf` doesn't exist by default.
+-   In monolithic Puppet Enterprise (PE) installations, where all required services run on one server, `autosign.conf` exists on the master, but it is empty by default because the master doesn't need to whitelist other servers.
+-   In split PE installations, where services like PuppetDB can run on different servers, `autosign.conf` exists on the CA master and contains a whitelist of other required hosts.

-In open source Puppet, this file doesn't exist by default.
-In Puppet Enterprise, it exists but is empty by default.
-In either case, the autosigning feature is enabled but the whitelist is empty, so the CA Puppet master doesn't autosign any certificates.
-In other words, the feature is implicity disabled until the `autosign.conf` file contains a whitelist or is a custom policy executable.
-For more information, see [basic autosigning][inpage_basic] and [policy-based autosigning][inpage_policy].
+If the `autosign.conf` file is empty or doesn't exist, the whitelist is empty.
+The CA Puppet master therefore doesn't autosign any certificates until the `autosign.conf` file contains a whitelist or is a custom policy executable, or until the `autosign` setting is pointed at a whitelist file or custom policy executable.

 To _explicitly_ disable autosigning, set `autosign = false` in the `[master]` section of the CA Puppet master's `puppet.conf`, which disables CA autosigning even if autosign.conf or a custom policy executable exists.

-For more information about the `autosign` setting, see the [configuration reference](./configuration.html#autosign).
+For more information about the different autosigning methods, see [basic autosigning][inpage_basic] and [policy-based autosigning][inpage_policy].
+For more information about the `autosign` setting in `puppet.conf`, see the [configuration reference](./configuration.html#autosign).

 ## Naïve autosigning